 - Research experience

 - Interests that fit with department strengths, and

 - Scholarly potential.

 Students for whom English is not a first language will, in most cases, need to take either the TOEFL or the IELTS.

 Information regarding the number of applications versus the number of graduate students admitted can be found here.

 We also are committed to fostering and upholding diversity among our students, staff and faculty.
-To that end, we are in agreement with the recent statement offered by the Laney Graduate School regarding diversity and admisions.
+To that end, we strongly agree with the 2018 statement offered by the Laney Graduate School regarding diversity and admisions.

 We usually invite top applicants to a recruitment weekend in early February.

 Due to funding constraints, we are not able to host all outstanding candidates for admission, such as applicants who are in other nations.